Use of Personal Information

 In the unfortunate circumstance that one of our customers passes away, we share the name, address, telephone number, and email address of the next of kin and any executors of the estate with our third party service provider in order to recover monies from the estate.

-We use personal information of individuals who have applied for a product with us (whether accepted or declined) for statistical analysis to create scorecards in connection with the assessment of creditworthiness, fraud and risk, to refine lending, risk and fraud strategies, and for analysis such as loss forecasting.
+We use personal information of individuals who have applied for a mortgage or loan with us (whether accepted or declined) for statistical analysis to create scorecards in connection with the assessment of credit, fraud, risk, to refine lending and fraud strategies, and for analysis such as loss forecasting.

-We use personal information of individuals who have applied for a product with us (whether accepted or declined) to test scorecards and our internal systems and those of our third party service providers.
+We use personal information of individuals (including those acting for our commercial clients, partners and suppliers) who have applied for a product or service with us (whether accepted or declined) to test scorecards and our internal systems and those of our third party service providers.

 Testing can involve personal information being shared with and obtained from our third party service providers, credit reference agencies and fraud prevention agencies.
 Wherever possible, this information is processed on an anonymised basis.
 The credit reference agencies will not add a record to your credit file of processing conducted for this purpose.